1905, A YEAR OF PLANNING

-Still, not all Forest Park's entertainment was this sophisticated.
-On Sunday, August 31, "six known experts from the Stockyards” slaughtered live steers in a “Prize Beef Killing Contest”.
-All the meat was served up the next day at the park’s “Free Labor Day Barbecue.”
+Still, not all of Forest Park's entertainment was this sophisticated.
+On Sunday, August 31, "six known experts from the Stockyards"" slaughtered live steers in a ""Prize Beef Killing Contest.""
+The next day, all the meat was served up at the park's ""Free Labor Day Barbecue.""

 1914 AT FOREST PARK

-After last years “20 New Attractions”, there were only a few new additions to Forest Park this year.
-Pasha Allah’s Wonderland, an undescribed attraction which may have been a funhouse; the only Wild West troupe headed by a woman, Lucille Mulhall, a champion roper and rider; and a "Whale" or "Giant Fish."
+After last year's ""20 New Attractions"," there were only a few new additions to Forest Park this year.
+Pasha Allah's Wonderland, an undescribed attraction that may have been a funhouse; the only Wild West troupe headed by a woman, Lucille Mulhall, a champion roper and rider; and a "Whale" or "Giant Fish."
 78 feet long and 16 feet high.
 (It was a big year for giant fish.
 Riverview Park had one, too, but it was only 45 feet long, a guppy.)

-Forest Park's biggest hit of the year, however, was the new Tango Wheel, a revolving dance floor installed in the Casino.
-Couples crowded onto it throughout the season to do the tango and the hesitation, despite the fact these dances had been banned by the General Federation of Women's Clubs, in convention in Chicago that June.
-The only Tango Wheel in the U.S., it was a novelty brought from Europe by Paul Heinze, chief electrician and park superintendent.
-On the strength of its success, Heinze would find himself promoted to park manager the following year.
+However, Forest Park's biggest hit of the year was the new Tango Wheel, a revolving dance floor installed in the Casino.
+Couples crowded onto it throughout the season to do the Tango and the hesitation, despite the fact these dances had been banned by the General Federation of Women's Clubs in a convention in Chicago that June.
+The only Tango Wheel in the U.S. was a novelty brought from Europe by Paul Heinze, chief electrician and park superintendent.
+Heinze would find himself promoted to park manager the following year on the strength of its success.

 1915 AT FOREST PARK

-Paul Heinze, Forest Park's new manager this year, was a local success story.
-Having moved to the town of Forest Park in 1904 with his wife and one year old daughter Marga, Heinze was hired as chief electrician when the Forest Park Amusement Park opened in 1908.
+This year, Paul Heinze, Forest Park's new manager, was a local success story.
+Having moved to the town of Forest Park in 1904 with his wife and one-year-old daughter Marga, Heinze was hired as the chief electrician when the Forest Park Amusement Park opened in 1908.
 His fortunes rose.
-By 1912, he had become park superintendent, and bought a better house in the suburb, one he called "the House of the Golden Heart."
-Now as manager, Heinze moved his family again, to new quarters in one of the park's front gate towers.
-Here, three more daughters─ Clara, Edna, and Pauline were born, a happiness tempered by a fourth birth, that of a son who survived only one hour.
+By 1912, he had become the park superintendent and bought a better house in the suburb, one he called "the House of the Golden Heart."
+As the manager, Heinze moved his family again to new quarters in one of the park's front gate towers.
+Here, three more daughters ─ Clara, Edna, and Pauline were born, happiness tempered by a fourth birth, that of a son who survived only one hour.

-His first order of business as new manager was to increase attendance.
-Despite its proximity to the new Harlem Speedway, one of Chicago's first venues for auto racing (Desplaines Avenue and Roosevelt Road), Forest Park drew more "neighborhood devotees" than "wandering pilgrims."
+His first order of business as a new manager was to increase attendance.
+Despite its proximity to the new Harlem Speedway, one of Chicago's first venues for auto racing (Des Plaines Avenue and Roosevelt Road), Forest Park drew more "neighborhood devotees" than "wandering pilgrims."

-Forest Park had a roller rink when it first opened in 1908, but the concession had been removed soon after due to poor management.
+Forest Park had a roller rink when it first opened in 1908, but the concession was removed soon after due to poor management.
 With roller skating a revived fad, Heinze installed a new Roller Rink adjacent to the park swimming pool.

 Other new attractions included a Motordrome, a free circus in the open-air Hippodrome, a miniature city, a giant turtle, a 'Funnyland' show, a mysterious palace, a trip to Pike's Peak, pony and goat tracks, the Bioplasticon (an early form of sound movies) presenting "grand opera." and a "Cooch" show, reported to be "doing well" in early August.

-"Tango Teas" and a complete chicken dinner for 85 cents were features of the new Full Measure restaurant and cabaret, run by politician and former park manager Joe Grein.
+"Tango Teas" and a complete chicken dinner for 85¢ were features of the new Full Measure restaurant and cabaret, run by politician and former park manager Joe Grein.

 To attract more women & children, Heinze offered them free admission (except Sundays and holidays) and installed the "latest equipment" in the park's free playground.

-On July 25, the park hosted a rally of the United Societies for Local Self-Government, a coalition of ethnic groups opposed to the growing prohibition movement, put together by an up and coming young politician named Anton Cermak.
-Featured speaker was noted defense attorney Clarence Darrow.
+On July 25, the park hosted a rally of the United Societies for Local Self-Government, a coalition of ethnic groups opposed to the growing prohibition movement, put together by an up-and-coming young politician named Anton Cermak.
+The featured speaker was noted defense attorney Clarence Darrow.

 With both Riverview Park and White City amusement park now running successful annual Mardi Gras, Heinze decided to give it a shot this year, too.
 Forest Park's Mid-Season Mardi Gras, held for 9 days, starting August 21, featured nightly parades with 6 bands, 100 clowns, "serpentine battles." and 20 free acts, including the Fearless Greggs, "leaping the gap" and turning triple somersaults with speeding automobiles.

-The Forest Park Fair Grounds & Amusement Company files bankruptcy in 1915.
+The Forest Park Fair Grounds & Amusement Company filed for bankruptcy in 1915.
 A new Forest Park Amusement Company was organized for the 1916 season.
 The new incorporators were Heinze, A.E.
 Winterroth of Forest Park, and Thomas F. Graham of Chicago.
-New directors included John Broderick, a state senator, as the President; William B. Malcolm, Vice-president / treasurer; and August Bunge, Jr., as Secretary.
+New directors included John Broderick, a state senator, as the President; William B. Malcolm, Vice-president/treasurer; and August Bunge, Jr., as Secretary.

 1916 AT FOREST PARK

-Manager Paul Heinze was busy this year, as the new Forest Park Amusement Company announced $75,000 in improvements to the old park for 1916.
+Manager Paul Heinze was busy this year as the new Forest Park Amusement Company announced $75,000 improvements to the old park for 1916.
 A garage for several hundred autos was to be constructed opposite the main entrance.
-The north end of the park was completely remodeled, the children's playground enlarged, and the space north of the Chutes lagoon used for a goat track & burro trail.
+The park's north end was completely remodeled, the children's playground enlarged, and the space north of the Chutes lagoon used for a goat track & burro trail.
 A new picnic grove with a dance platform was laid out on the former site of the Fire Show.
-The grandstand, Motordrome and one half of the "Funny Land" building were removed to make room for new attractions.
+The grandstand, Motordrome, and one-half of the "Funny Land" building were removed to make room for new attractions.